Steep Rise in Bankruptcy Cases

 Non-debtor parties, such as guarantors, will not be released from liability due to the statutory insolvency procedure.

-When a creditor is indebted to the debtor before the commencement of a proceeding, the creditor can make an assertion to the administrator for offset.
-However, offset is not allowed if a creditor obtains the claim from other creditors of the debtor after the commencement of a proceeding, or a creditor assumes liability to the debtor or obtains the claim against the debtor in the awareness of the debtor’s insolvency (except where the assumption of liability or obtaining of a claim arises from an event that occurred at least one year prior to the commencement of the bankruptcy proceeding).
+When a creditor is indebted to a debtor before the commencement of a proceeding, the creditor can make an assertion to the administrator for offset.
+However, offset is not allowed if a creditor obtains the claim from other creditors of the debtor after the commencement of a proceeding, or a creditor assumes liability to the debtor or obtains the claim against the debtor in the awareness of the debtor’s insolvency (except where the assumption of liability or obtaining of a claim arises from an event that occurred at least one year prior to the commencement of the bankruptcy proceedings).

 A reorganisation plan approved by the court has binding power over the debtor and all creditors.
 The court will not impose unobserved terms on the parties.
 If the plan cannot be implemented, the court shall, upon petition by the administrator or any interested party, terminate the implementation of the plan and declare the debtor bankrupt.
 The party that fails to perform the terms of the agreement may bear liability for breach of contract or otherwise be held responsible according to the specifics of the non-performance.